Sampling and Monitoring of Air Pollutants

 b) They can collect large volumes of air for gravimetric analysis.

-c) They require a pump to draw air through a filter media.
+c) They require a pump to draw air through a filter medium.

 d) They are often used for long-term monitoring studies.